spawnmarvel/learning-docker/1-getting-started-guide/README-3-docker-network.md

 # -o, tie macvlan to a your physical nic

 # we we do docker run, we have to assign ip address ourselfs
+docker run -itd --rm --network newasgard --ip yoursubnet-ip-select --name this busybox

+# This is amazing but, we also get a mac address for each container.
+# Issue with ping for example
+# your network may not be able to have multiple mac addresse on one switch ports

 ```
 macvlan